Tennessee Titans vs. Jacksonville Jaguars NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Tennessee has combined with its opponents to score more than 43.5 points in nine of 12 games this season.
+- Tennessee and its opponents have combined to put up more than 43.5 points in nine of 12 games this season.

 - So far this season, 41.7% of Jacksonville's games (5/12) have had more combined points than Sunday's over/under of 43.5.

-- The combined points per game average of the two teams, 40.3, is 3.2 points fewer than Sunday's over/under.
+- Sunday's total is 3.2 points higher than the combined 40.3 PPG average of the two teams.

-- The 50.9 points per game these two squads have surrendered to opponents this season are 7.4 more than the 43.5 over/under in this contest.
+- This contest's total is 7.4 points under the 50.9 these two squads combine to give up per game in 2021.

-- Titans games this season feature an average total of 49.5 points, a number 6.0 points higher than Sunday's over/under.
+- The Titans and their opponents have scored an average of 49.5 points per game in 2021, 6.0 more than Sunday's total.

-- In 2021, games involving the Jaguars have averaged a total of 47.0 points, 3.5 more than the set over/under in this contest.

 Titans stats and trends